AimadGUALLAL/fulll_test_data_eng/README.md

 1- Extract step :

 As first analysis , I noticed that the csv file doesnt have a date column .
 But we can extract it from the name of each csv file.
 Assuming that csv files that will arrive will have this structure in their name , we can always extract the date of the day from the file name and then we can add it later in the transofrmation part.The rest is to just extarct tha data as dataframe.
-I choose to use sqlite3 and pandas as I'm famailiar with these tools but we can imaging using sqlalchemy as well.
+I choose to use sqlite3 and pandas as I'm famailiar with these tools but we can imagine using sqlalchemy as well.

 2- Transform step :

 This step consists of adding the date column as said, renaming also the description that represents the name of products and also reordering the columns in order to match the same order as the target table in the database.

-We can also imagine other kind of transformations for this use cas , like type validation for numeric columns for example , verifiying the tax calculation , removing duplicates etc.
+We can also imagine other kind of transformations for this use case , like type validation for numeric columns for example , verifiying the tax calculation , removing duplicates etc.

 3- Load step :